-Logic eludes when fear takes over—it could a legitimate human.
+Logic eludes when fear takes over.
 By the same token, the hysteric way we’ve been food shopping over the last couple of weeks is understood.

 Like the rest of us, I am stuck at home for longer than I wish to be, yet, finally, I have enough time to put my pantry in order.

-Avoiding food waste should be our next focus after we stuffed every inch in our closets with food.
+Avoiding food waste should be our next focus after we stuffed every inch of our closets with food.

 My meal plan covered my vegan diet.
-I am observing lent until April 19th which means in Orthodox faith the pursuit of a strict plant-based!
-It is a clean, healthy diet that is meant to detox the body, soul, and mind.
+I am observing lent until April 19th which means in Orthodox faith the pursuit of a strict plant-based diet!
+It is a clean, healthy diet that is meant to detox the body, mind, and soul.

-I take the lent as an opportunity to cut down on carb and sugar.
+I take the lent as an opportunity to cut down on carbs and sugar.
 Yet, sugar cravings are sometimes inevitable.
 Luckily, culinary creativity renders sweet options a reachable possibility.

 A box of oat chocolate milk, sitting untouched in my fridge, sparked the idea of this sweet blog post.

-I pulled the cornflour box, added one tablespoon for each cup of oat milk-chocolate, spiced up my pudding to-be with a dash of ground cloves and a pinch of cinnamon.
+I pulled the cornstarch box, added one tablespoon for each cup of chocolate oat milk, and spiced up my pudding to-be with a dash of ground cloves and a pinch of cinnamon.

-For a chocolatey depth of flavor, I added 1/4 cup of Dutch cocoa powder to the mulatto oatmeal-chocolate milk.
+For a chocolatey depth of flavor, I added 1/4 cup of Dutch cocoa powder to the mulatto chocolate oat milk.

 Given that the oat drink has a significant sugar hint, I found no urge to add any sweetener to the pudding.

 Seeking an Instagram appeal, I opted for a dramatic look.
-I brought together in a non-stick pan, two tablespoons of coconut oil, one tablespoon of brown sugar, and thick slices of bananas.
+In a non-stick pan I brought together two tablespoons of coconut oil, one tablespoon of brown sugar, and thick slices of banana.

 Assembling the dish was as simple as it shows in this clip.
-Additional few curls of dark chocolate and a sprinkle of unsweetened Dutch cocoa powder will never hurt a chocolate lover (watch the video below).
+An additional few curls of dark chocolate and a sprinkle of unsweetened Dutch cocoa powder will never hurt a chocolate lover (watch the video below).

-To be honest, that vegan dessert is a luscious product of my quarantine.
+To be honest, this vegan dessert is a luscious product of my quarantine.
 It was an effective mood booster for the last couple of days.

-Subscribe to Chez Nermine, follow hashtag #nermineinquarantine for more easy recipes that minimize waste in your kitchen.
+Subscribe to Chez Nermine, and follow the hashtag #nermineinquarantine for more easy recipes that minimize waste in your kitchen.